andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-3. Congrats, hopefully the Osticket app is installed with no errors!
+3.Congrats, hopefully the Osticket app is installed with no errors!
      <ol type="a">
       <li> Browse to your help desk log-in page: http://localhost/osTicket/scp/login.php </li>
       <li> Type in your Email or Username/Password.(Step 8;7D use:user_admin & use:Password1).</li>